berachain/docs/apps/core/content/learn/help/glossary.md

 ## Proof-of-Liquidity

-A consensus mechanism utilized by Berachain, where validators have an equal random chance of selection and reward weights change based on the amount of `$BGT` boosts (`$BGT` delegations) they have from users.
+A consensus mechanism utilized by Berachain, where validators have varying chances of selection based on their BERA staked and the amount of their block rewards, which are BGT emissions, change based on the amount of `$BGT` delegated, which we also call boosts they have from users.

 ## Single Slot Finality